hampusolsen/globetrotter-docs/project-description.md

 <br>

 #### Distributed and Document-based
 Data stored long term is what drives any modern web application.
 Being able to personalize a user experience, easy addition of more content and allowing stored data to be searchable requires a database.
-Globetrotter implements MongoDB, a so called NoSQL-database, through the library *mongoosejs* which acts as a translator between MongoDB's query language and JavaScript, also known as *object document/relation mapper (ODM / ODM)* dependning on whether the database is document-based like MongoDB or relational like MySQL.
+Globetrotter implements MongoDB, a so called NoSQL-database, through the library *mongoosejs* which acts as a translator between MongoDB's query language and JavaScript, also known as *object document/relation mapper (ODM / ODM)* depending on whether the database is document-based like MongoDB or relational like MySQL.

 Motivating choosing a document-based database over relational one is hard since both are viable options in this case.
 What ultimately pushed me to chose one over the other was because I found *mongoosejs* easier to work with than libraries such as *Prisma*, *node-postgres* or *mysqljs*.

 <br>

 #### File Systems
 A commonly erroneous assumption made is that files are stored in some kind of database.
-Sure, sometimes smaller files such as thumbnails or text documents are stored in such a way but usually they are simply stored on a hard drive on some file system.
+While it is true that sometimes smaller files such as thumbnails or text documents are stored in such a way, they are usually stored on a hard drive on some file system.
 What a database contains is practically just information such as location path, size, type, etcetera.
 Requests to download a file can then be made using the file details.
 For Globetrotter I have chosen a cloud-based file host specialised in images and video, [Cloudinary](https://cloudinary.com/), which offers free services for small-time users.
 This way I could keep my own machine free off of random images and also create a more realistic solution.

 <br>